pdb/minizen/README.md

 </code></pre>

 Coverage statistics are displayed when gcov runs (as shown above) and annotated source files are created that highlight lines not executed.
+In the case above the only lines not executed relate to malloc failures and [currently] unreachable code.

 ## Memory Leak Checks